hillarysanders/heroku-jupyter/README.md

 heroku plugins:install heroku-builds
 heroku builds:cache:purge -a jupyter-notebook

-TLDR: the packages used in the orginal version of this are ancient.
+TLDR: the packages used in the original version of this are ancient.

 ################################
 heroku ps:type --app jupyter-notebook

 ################################
-# NO LONGER NEEDED w/ APP.JSON:
+# NO LONGER NEEDED w/ APP.JSON?
 # Attach a postgres DB add-on (this will automatically set $DATABASE_URL and $PORT)
 heroku addons:create heroku-postgresql:essential-0 -a $APP_NAME